voodoofugu/nexus-state/README.md

 <br>

 > ✦ Note:<br>
-> Arrow functions can be used for actions, but they don’t support calling other actions via `this`, since arrow functions don’t bind their own this context.
+> Arrow functions can be used for actions, but they don’t support calling other actions via `this`.

 ```js
 // regular function